kiler129/flickr-dumper/README.md

 ### How do I use it?

 In the current state, the tool is in it's "beta" stage intended for the developers, and other more advanced users to test it.
-It works perfectly and is used to sync 100k+ photos.
+It works perfectly and is used to sync 100k+ photos for 3+ years.
 To use it you need to have PHP 8.2+.
 No other things are required.
 To customize location of the database file and photos storage check `.env` file (or use environment variables).

 ### Web interface